DJDanl/cpp-docs.pt-br/docs/atl/reference/cwindow-class.md

 ### <a name="remarks"></a>Comentários

-Consulte o [WinHelp](/windows/win32/api/winuser/nf-winuser-winhelpw) no SDK do Windows.
+Consulte [WinHelp](/windows/win32/api/winuser/nf-winuser-winhelpw) no Windows SDK.

 ## <a name="see-also"></a>Confira também